alifsemi/alif_mp3player/README.md

 1. rebuild the project

 ## Running the demo
 Use either debugger or SEtools to store the image to MRAM.
-The binary should be placed to start of MRAM ("mramAddress": "0x80000000") and set to be executed on M55 HP.
+The binary should be placed to start of MRAM ("mramAddress": "0x80000000") and set to be executed on the selected core.